prezrenz/headache-programming-language/notes.md

 All commands start and end in parens.
 It follows the pattern (operator (operand)+).
 Operator is a statement, operand is an expression.

-(Symbol symbol) Assigns the value of symbol to symbol, or if it's a function, will assign the lambda of the function.
-If there's no return value, it throws error.

-(// Symbol symbol2) Divides symbol by symbol2 and returns the value.
-Throws error if one is function.

-(** Symbol symbol2) Same as above but for multiplication.

-(@+ Symbol symbol2) Adds both and returns the value.

-(@- Symbol symbol2) Same as above but subtract.

-(<< *(Symbol)) Returns a function.
-Using this outside a function will exit the program prematurely.
-Returns an optional symbol.

-(%% Symbol) Asks for a single character input and stores it as a hex value inside symbol.

-(@@ Symbol) Writes the binary value of Symbol into output as an ascii character.

 ## Grammar

 operation = "(" operator (operand)*)